-What Can a Handyman Do in Clark in Clark County, Washington?
+What Can a Handyman Do Without a License in Clark in Clark County, Washington?

 In Washington, most paid “handyman” work must be performed under a Washington State contractor registration (not a trade exam license), unless it is truly casual/occasional work and you do not advertise or operate as a contracting business.
 Washington does NOT have a simple statewide “handyman under $500” exemption that allows an unregistered person to routinely perform small jobs for pay; instead, the Department of Labor & Industries (L&I) generally expects anyone in business performing construction-related work to be registered and bonded/insured.
 Separate state trade licenses apply for electrical, plumbing, and some mechanical/gas work regardless of contractor registration.